browserengineering/book/book/http.md

 Now we must separate the host from the path.
 The host comes before the first `/`, while the path is that slash and everything after it.
-Let's add function that parses all parts of a URL:
+Let's add a function that parses all parts of a URL:

 ``` {.python}
 class URL: